recsys-benchmark/DaisyRec-v2.0-Ranking_results/docs/source/tloo/NGCF.rst

 Yelp
 -----
-The results on *Yelp* dataset across setting are listed below.
+The results on *Yelp* dataset under setting are listed below.

 10-filter
 ^^^^^^^^^